JoeyTeng/jaxrenderer/README.md

 - Fix bugs
   - Specular lighting was wrong, where it forgets to reverse the light direction vector.

-## Known Issues

-- The texture behaviour for cubes is not the same as the PyTinyrenderer.
-This is a bug and will be fixed soon.

 ## Roadmap

 - [ ] Correctly implement a proper clipping algorithm